 Recognized for her acumen and leadership by the firm, Cheryl is the current chair of its Financial Services Litigation Department.
 Before joining McGuireWoods, Cheryl was a partner in an Am Law 100 law firm.
 She also handled securities and complex commercial litigation for a major New York firm, and clerked for then-U.S. District Judge David G. Trager of the Eastern District of New York.

-Cheryl serves on McGuireWoods’ Diversity Action Committee and on the board of the nonprofit Grove Park Foundation.
+Cheryl serves on McGuireWoods’ Diversity Action Council and on the board of the nonprofit Grove Park Foundation.

 "Understanding my clients’ business and helping them achieve their goals by developing creative legal solutions – often while also appeasing regulators – has been both incredibly challenging and incredibly rewarding."

 Defended Fortune 100 financial services company which served as lender of Paycheck Protection Program, defeating plaintiffs’ attempt to create an MDL and dismissing eight purported class actions filed around the country by “agents” claiming lender owed them fees.